lightningrodlabs/holochain-runner/README.md

 ```
 ## How it will work

+Lair Keystore setup requires use of a passphrase for encryption and security.
+A folder containing lair-keystore config can be checked to see if this file exists, lair-keystore-config.yaml, in
+order to tell whether lair-keystore has been initialized or not.
+Lair v0.2.0 requires a setup step, `lair-keystore init -p`, which will take a piped passphrase.
+Lair v0.2.0 requires the passphrase when executing the server: `lair-keystore server -p`, which will take a piped passphrase.
+You should also pipe the passphrase to `holochain-runner` as STDIN, so that it can unlock the lair-keystore and connect to it.
+You do not need to pass `-p`, it assumes the password will be piped.

 `datastore-path` is most important.
 If existing persisted Holochain conductor files
 are found in the given directory, it will simply re-use the `admin_ws_port` `app_ws_port` `app_id` and `dnas` from that configuration.
 Otherwise, it will create that directory, and setup your configuration as specified.

-`keystore-path` can point to an empty folder, or a pre-existing keystore, as long as that keystore uses a compatible keystore format.
+`keystore-url` can point to an empty folder, or a pre-existing keystore, as long as that keystore uses a compatible keystore format.
 If there is a private key in the existing keystore it will use that to install the HAPP, if there is none, it will generate one automatically on the first run.

 It uses structopt to make a configurable service.
 For a more advanced application using shutdown signal, and `StateSignal` listeners, you can see it in use in the [Acorn Holochain application](https://github.com/h-be/acorn/blob/main/conductor/src/main.rs).